SuksesTA/SIM7600G_Test-AES_GCM-MPU-Kalibrasi/README.md

-# GPS Tracker with SIM7600G and MQTT
+# GPS Tracker with SIM7600G, MQTT and AES-GCM Encrypt

 This project demonstrates a GPS tracker using the SIM7600G module and MQTT for data transmission.